II Entrepreneurship Call 2025

 • Women over 18 years old

-• Ambitious, proactive teams with a global vision
+• Ambitious, proactive teams and entrepreneurs with a global vision

 Seed Stage Projects: